Olympus E-M10 III vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M10 Mark III and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-M10 III and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the E-M10 III followed on from the Olympus E-M10 II.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So how do things add up?
 Is the Olympus E-M10 III better than the Ricoh GR II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.